mvolkmann/blog/src/swift/testflight.md

 ### Part 5 - App Configuration

 1. Return to the App Store Connect web page and the "App Store" tab.
-1. Click the large button for the app.
+1. If the page for the app is not already displayed, click the large button containing the app name.
 1. Visit each section linked in the left nav and supply any missing information.
    There are many things that must be specified, especially under "App Privacy"!
+   For each section, click the "Save" button after entering all the required data.
+1. Click "Prepare for Submission" in the left nav.
+1. Click the "Add for Review" button in the upper-right.
+1. If you see "Unable to Add for Review", supply all the missing information that is listed.

 ### Part 6 - Adding External Testing Users